JMRI/JMRI/scripts/HOWTO-distribution.md

 - [ ] It might be a good idea to keep the production release branches around throughout the next test phases, but we should be able to prune each test release branch once we've tagged it.
 So, we'd keep the 4.4 (and 4.4.1) branch around throughout the 4.5.x phase and then prune it when moving to 4.6.
 Each 4.5.x branch should be pruned once tagged as, if we need to do changes to a test release, we just release a new version on it's own branch from 'master’.
 How about the case near the end of a development cycle when we’re doing incremental releases?
 E.g. 4.5.9 might be 4.5.8+deltas?
 Should that be a branch from a branch?
 We'll need to develop and document this as needed.

+### Suggested approach (2016) to handling near-production test releases:

+As part of building e.g. release 4.13.8, we create a "release-4.13.9-suggested-patches" branch off the final v4.13.8 tag.
+The sequence is then:

+- A developer notices some issue needing to be resolved post 4.13.8
+- Developer makes own development branch from 'release-4.13.9-suggested-patches'
+- Developer makes necessary changes, commits and then pushes to own fork.
+- Developer then creates PR from own development branch onto 'JMRI/JMRI/release-4.13.9-suggested-patches'
+- Developer additionally creates second PR from own development branch onto 'JMRI/JMRI/master' (*) - could also be performed by the Release Pumpkin meaning the developer need only create a single PR between 'needed-patches' (communityu decision needed here)
+- If decisions is to include this, Release Pumpkin merges first PR into 'JMRI/JMRI/release-4.13.9-suggested-patches'
+- 4.13.9 is eventually built (and if need be, rebuilt) from release-4.13.9-suggested-patches
+- Maintainer merges second PR into 'JMRI/JMRI/master' whenever.

+This has the nice property that if multiple things arise, they can definitely be handled separately.
+It still gets a bit tricky if there's a difference (e.g. due to a conflict with another change) that arises in either PR.
+We'll have to manage that a little carefully.
+One way to handle that is to _not_ merge any conflicts on master (_any_ PRs to master, not just in these dual-hatted PRs) until after the test release is done and merged back.

+The problem is that there are production people who aren't used to working off the master branch.

 ============================================================================

 # Detailed Instructions